samwho/hmm/README.md

 [![Build status](https://github.com/samwho/hmm/workflows/Build/badge.svg)](https://github.com/samwho/hmm/actions)
 [![Crates.io](https://img.shields.io/crates/v/hmmcli.svg)](https://crates.io/crates/hmmcli)

 `hmm` is a small command-line note taking app written in Rust.
-Notes are written in plain text and indexed by the time they were written.
+Entries are written in plain text and indexed by the time they were written.

 `hmm` is inspired by [jrnl][1], though with a slightly different use-case in